 This Official Android 2.2 Froyo DDJP6 firmware update must be flashed only on Samsung Galaxy Apollo with the model number GT-I5801.
 Flashing this firmware update on any other device or variant may result in unwanted outcomes or bricked devices.
 Hence, confirm your device model number from Homescreen–> Menu–>Settings –> About Phone before proceeding further.

 - Lack of battery power can increase the chances of interruption during the flashing process.
 So ensure that your Galaxy Apollo is charged at least up to 60%.

 - It is highly recommended to backup all your important phone data and settings including your contacts, apps, messages, call logs, memos and APN settings etc. before moving ahead.

-- Ensure that you have installed mobile specific drivers on your computer so as to detect the device when you connect it to your computer.
-You can install them from the Samsung Kies CD which you’ve got at the time of purchase or just manually install them from link given below.
+- Ensure that you have installed mobile specific drivers on your computer to detect the device when you connect it to your computer.
+You can install them from the Samsung Kies CD which you’ve got at the time of purchase or just manually install them from the link given below.

 - (Optional) Disable all the security tools as well as antivirus that are installed on your computer temporarily.
 They may increase the risk of interruption during the firmware installation process.

 Procedure to install Android 2.2 Froyo DDJP6 firmware on Galaxy Apollo GT-I5801

 Step 1: Firstly download and extract both the above files to a convenient location on your computer.